 Using these two options will give you the most security.
 Requesting access each time will ensure that nobody can connect without you noticing, and view-only access will mean that they can't change anything without asking you to do it for them.

 If you want to access your desktop when nobody is sitting at it, these options will be more useful:

 Only allow local connections - only let people connect if they already have access to your computer.

 Start your VNC server in "once" mode - tell your VNC server to allow one connection, then block anything after that.

 Set a password - require people to send a password before they can connect.

 These three options should give you a secure set-up, so long as they're used with port-forwarding.
 Only allowing local connections means that only people with user accounts on your computer can access your desktop.
 Starting the server in "once" mode means that people with user accounts on your computer would have to log in to your desktop between the time you start your VNC server and the time you connect from your VNC client.
 Setting a password means that, if anyone did try to connect in that brief interval, they probably wouldn't be able to get in before you noticed and stopped the server.

 Note: you must set a password if you want to use the in-built VNC client in Mac OS X.

 Vino is the default VNC server in Ubuntu to share your existing desktop with other users.
-If you are using Ubuntu 8.04 LTS (Hardy Heron), you will probably need to install another server because of a known bug that stops vino working for most people.

 To configure vino from within GNOME, go to System > Preferences > Remote Desktop